 5 Tips for Growing Basil in Pots

 Basil is one of the most useful and beautiful herbs you can grow.
 There are so many different types of basil with more appearing every year.
-Try curly basil, Dark Opal basil and the traditional Genovese.
-Also the tiny leaves of the bush basil are very tasty as well as lovely to look at.
+Try curly basil, Dark Opal basil, and the traditional Genovese.
+The tiny leaves of the bush basil are very tasty as well as lovely to look at.

 There are as many uses for basil as there are types.
-You can put basil in bouquets, tissanes, soups and almost any fish dish.
-It also dries and freezes well so you can have the herb to use all winter long....
-However, the reason to grow buckets of basil is classic pesto, which freezes well in small jars, or ice cube trays.
+You can put basil in bouquets, tisanes, soups and almost any fish dish.
+It also dries and freezes well so you can have the herb to use all winter long.
+The reason... to grow buckets of basil is classic pesto, which freezes well in small jars, or ice cube trays.

 02 of 06

 Basil needs a warm and sunny spot to thrive.
 Six to eight hours of direct sunlight is perfect, though if you live in a really hot climate, you may want to give your basil some afternoon shade.
 For basil to really take off, the soil and air need to be fairly warm, so don't rush putting out your plants in the spring.
 Wait until about two weeks after your last frost before putting out your plants and don't forget to harden them off.Continue to 3 of 6 below.

 03 of 06

 Choosing a Container For Basil

 You really can grow basil in almost anything.
 All kinds of containers will work, including a kiddie pool and the laundry basket pictured above.
 Basil likes room so air can circulate around the plants.
 It also doesn't like to dry out completely, so you should use a large pot.
 You don't want to crowd your plants, though if you are making your pot for looks as well as function, you can put them closer than the recommended 12 to 18 inches apart.
 Try them more like 6 to 8 inches apart.
 Basil... is prone to fungus, so keeping airflow between plants is important.